-A citizen of a foreign country that's owned a vehicle for more than 90 days before moving to Idaho can claim the same exemption that a resident of any state of the United States (except Idaho) can claim.
+A citizen of a foreign country that's owned a vehicle for more than three months before moving to Idaho can claim the same exemption that a resident of any state of the United States (except Idaho) can claim.

-Example: A citizen of Canada buys a vehicle 90 days before moving to Idaho.
+Example: A citizen of Canada buys a vehicle three months before moving to Idaho.
 She must complete a Form ST-102 and give it to you to claim the exemption.

 Example: A citizen of the U.S. moves to a foreign country and becomes a citizen of the foreign country.
-He purchases a vehicle more than 90 days before moving to Idaho.
+He purchases a vehicle more than three months before moving to Idaho.
 He must complete a Form ST-102 and give it to you to claim the exemption.